johuellm/csgo-analysis/README.md

 `python src/cli.py`

+The Tkinter application (very much under construction) can be run via the `gui.py` file.
+For example, if your current working directory is the root of the project:

+`python src/gui.py`

 ## Updating dependencies

 I used `pip-tools` to produce a `requirements.txt` file with exact versions of all dependencies pinned and hashed.
 This is to better ensure that a `pip install` to reproduce the environment doesn't fetch a different version of a dependency without our express intent.